 Writing has been an ongoing struggle for me but, I would like to thank you from the bottom of my heart that your teaching has been an invaluable tool, not only to help me with my writing, but also with my general communication.
 Life in the workplace has become less daunting and I will definitely recommend this writing course!"

-"The How to be an Efficient Writer course has given me the tips I needed to get over that initial hurdle to just start writing.
+"The How to be an Efficient Science Writer course has given me the tips I needed to get over that initial hurdle to just start writing.

 I now use the things I learnt in the course almost everyday and I feel less dread when it comes to writing.
 Highly recommended."

-About The Course Instructor, Dr Marina Hurley
+About the course Instructor, Dr Marina Hurley

-Originally an ecologist and entomologist, I received my PhD in Zoology (Insect-plant interactions) in 1997 and then worked as an academic and researcher.
+Originally an ecologist and insect-plant specialist, I received my PhD in Zoology (Insect-plant interactions) in 1997 and then worked as an academic and researcher.
 I found that I loved giving students feedback on their writing and switched to teaching writing full-time in 2004.
 Since then, I have developed a unique approach to teaching science writing that I deliver through my Writing Clear Science workshops and online courses.
 I teach scientists, students and science professionals from all walks of scientific life and all science disciplines.